-Campus crime, arrest and referral statistics include those reported to the CU Denver/AHEC, by designated campus officials (including but not limited to directors, deans, department heads, designated employees, judicial affairs, and advisors to students/student organizations), and local law enforcement agencies.
-A procedure is in place to anonymously capture crime statistics disclosed at CU Ethics Line phone and web based anonymous reporting systems 800-677-5590 or www.ethicspoint.com
+Campus crime, arrest and referral statistics include those reported to the CU Denver/ACPD, by designated campus officials (including but not limited to directors, deans, department heads, designated employees, judicial affairs, and advisors to students/student organizations), and local law enforcement agencies.
+A procedure is in place to anonymously capture crime statistics disclosed at CU Ethics Line phone and web based anonymous reporting systems 800-677-5590 or www.ethicspoint.com.

-Each year, an e-mail notification is made to all enrolled students, faculty and employees, which provides a direct link to and the website address for the Annual Security Report.
-Copies of the Annual Security Report may also be obtained at the CU Denver | Anschutz Police Department located at 12454 E. 19th Place, Aurora, CO 80045 or by calling the Clery Compliance Manager at 303-724-2215.
+Each year, an e-mail notification is sent to all enrolled students, faculty, and employees, which provides a direct link to and the website address for the Annual Security Report.
+Copies of the Annual Security Report may also be obtained from the Clery Compliance Manager at 303-724-2215, 13309 E. 17th Place, Aurora, CO 80045.
 All prospective employees may obtain a copy from Human Resources by calling 303-315-2700.
 The link to the Annual Security Report is provided at the University of Colorado careers website.

-It is the responsibility of the CU Denver | Anschutz Clery Compliance Manager to ensure that the required Clery Act disclosures are properly forwarded to campus administration and community members in accordance with the institution's procedures.
-This report is prepared by the CU Denver | Anschutz Clery Compliance Manager.
+It is the responsibility of the CU Denver Clery Compliance Manager to ensure that the required Clery Act disclosures are properly forwarded to campus administration and community members in accordance with the institution's procedures.
+This report has been prepared by the CU Denver Clery Compliance Manager.